-- 1. Composite materials and their constituents. - Classification of the reinforcements and evaluate the behavior of composites. - 3.
+- 1. Composite materials and their constituents. - 2.
+Classification of the reinforcements and evaluate the behavior of composites. - 3.
 Fabrication methods of metal matrix composites. - 4.
 Manufacturing of Polymer matrix composites. - 5.
 Failure mechanisms in composite materials.

-Course Outcomes: Upon completing this course, students will be able to:
+Outcomes: At the end of the course, student will be able to